-Identifying the diploma that corresponds to the applicant's experience
+Identifying the qualification that corresponds to the candidate's experience

-How to find out which diploma might correspond to the applicant's experience:
+How to find out which qualification might correspond to the applicant's experience:

 2. contact the Chamber of Commerce (Chambre de Commerce) and the Chamber of Employees (Chambre des Salariés);

 3. consult the syllabuses for the diplomas on the "Times and programmes" website: